-

 Section 1.
 Purpose

-The purpose of the conflict of interest policy is to protect this tax except organization’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an office or interested person of the organization or might result in a possible excess benefit transaction.
+The purpose of the conflict of interest policy is to protect this tax except the organization's interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an office or interested person of the organization or might result in a possible excess benefit transaction.
 This policy is intended to supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and charitable organizations.

 Section 2.
 Procedures